Healthy Blueberry Scones

-These healthy blueberry scones are super easy to make and perfect to pair with your morning coffee or afternoon tea.
-It is paleo-friendly, gluten-free, refined sugar-free, and low in carbs.
+Easy to make and perfect to pair with your morning coffee or afternoon tea, this almond flour blueberry scone is a must-try.

-Blueberry is definitely one of my favorite ingredients to use when it comes to baked goods.
+Blueberry is definitely one of my family’s favorite ingredients to use when it comes to baked goods.
+The sweet and tangy flavor compliments almost everything.

 For this recipe you will need: